-Interpretation Reference within this module to 'sustainable' relates specifically to the products and scope for which Applicants/ Participants are seeking certification/ are certified.

-A 1 Scheme and Legislative Requirements

-A 1.1 The Participant must have access to current copies of all relevant AIC Sustainable Requirement Commodities Scheme documents and implement all applicable requirements included in their scope of certification (including any changes or updates) by the effective date(s).
-Further Commodities relevant to EUDR include the following and products derived from them: Information Cattle (including cattle fed on relevant commodities) EUDR • Cocoa Coffee Oil Palm • Soya Wood Regulation (EU) 2023/1115 Annex 1 lists the commodities in scope of the regulation A 1.2 The Participant must meet contractual and relevant legal obligations and requirements in Requirement the supply chain in which they operate, in relation to the commodities included in their scope of certification against the AIC Sustainable Commodities Scheme.
+Section A General Requirements Interpretation Reference within this module to 'sustainable' relates specifically to the raw materials/feed products and scope for which Applicants/ Participants are seeking certification/ are certified.
+A 1 Schen ne and Legislative Requirements A 1.1 Requirement The Participant must have access to current copies of all relevant ASCS documents and implement all applicable requirements included in their scope of certification (including any changes or updates) by the effective date(s).
+Further Information EUDR Commodities relevant to EUDR include the following and products derived from them: Cattle (including cattle fed on relevant commodities) Cocoa Coffee Oil Palm Soya Wood Regulation (EU) 2023/1115 Annex 1 lists the commodities in scope of the regulation A 1.2 The Participant must meet contractual and relevant legal obligations and requirements in